UAV-Enabled Wireless Networks with Movable-Antenna Array: Flexible Beamforming and Trajectory Design: Introduction

-To solve these problems, we aim to fully utilize the spatial variation along with beamforming design via the MA array according to the positions of the UAV and users in a multi-user (MU) multi-input-single-output (MISO) system.
-The total achievable data rate of all users is maximized by jointly optimizing the transmit beamforming, the positions of all MAs, and the flying trajectory of the UAV.
+{To solve these problems, we aim to fully utilize the flexible beamforming benefited by the design of the MA array according to the positions of the UAV and users in a multi-user (MU) multi-input-single-output (MISO) system.} The total achievable data rate of all users is maximized by jointly optimizing the transmit beamforming, the positions of all MAs, and the flying trajectory of the UAV.
 An efficient alternating optimization based algorithm is developed to solve the non-convex problem.
 Simulation results demonstrate the performance gain of proposed scheme compared to the conventional fixed-position antenna array scheme.